henry-n2/Machine-Learning-Technique-to-Detect-Hardware-Trojan/README.md

 # Machine-Learning-Technique-to-Detect-Hardware-Trojan
-Detecting Hardware Trojan using Machine Learning Techniques
+Detecting Hardware Trojan using Machine Learning Techniques and deep learning models

 ## Requirements
 1. Python  3.12.1 or the latest